Watching gibbons and wild elephants in Khao Yai National Park

 Gotta catch ’em all.

-If you fancy a trip to Khao Yai national park, we have a blog: How to experience Khao Yai, including how to travel, and tours.
+If you fancy a trip to try to see the wild elephants in Khao Yai national park, we have a blog: How to travel to Khao Yai, including how to travel, and tours.

 Don’t forget about the first blog in this series: Playing real life Pokemon Go in Khao Yai national park.